 Next to staying warm, the most important survive and comfort factor is to make sure you drink an adequate amount of safe water.
 This often means you need to carry water and be prepared to treat water.
 Not all locations have a continuous supply of safe water.
 Failure to treat the water can result in severe illnesses which would minimally make your trip less enjoyable, and in the worse case be life threatening.

 When in the back country I use a Geigerrig hydration system.
 Geigerrig has two bladders, one which holds water, and the other can be pumped up with air which enabling good water flow, even when the optional in-line filter is installed which is how I treat suspect water.
 On group trips I use the Geigerrig in-line filter between a 3L Big Zipper SL and a Platypus Water Tank as a gravity filter.
-In the winter I often bring extra fuel and boil the water a few minutes and carry wide mouth Gatorade bottles because they are one of the few light weight drink containers which can handle boiling water poured into them without melting.
+In the winter I often bring extra fuel and boil the water a few minutes and carry wide mouth Gatorade bottles because it’s one of the few light weight drink containers which can handle boiling water poured into them without melting.
 In urban areas I carry a Zojirushi Double Walled Mug because it can easily be used one handed, locks so it doesn’t open accidentally, pours at the perfect speed, the mouth is wide enough for ice cubes, and liquids stay fairly warm or cold for 24 hours.
 I am likely going to try some different options in 2023-2024.
 Likely a Steripen Ultralight with Platypus water bottles and maybe a HydraPak 28mm Filter Kit.